SylvainMontagny/LoRaBAC/README.md

     * Add a new end-device following the naming pattern `xxxxx-NUM` (e.g., mclimate-vicki-1, micropelt-mlr003-3...)
     * Configure the **payload decoder** for this end-device.
 If downlink is required, also configure the **payload encoder**.
 2. **MQTT integration:**
-    * Note down the server address, login, password and topic.
+    * Note down the MQTT broker address, login, password and topic.

 ### 3.2 LoRaBAC configuration for uplink
 1. **Import LoRaBAC:**